teach-afp/www/input/lec.md

 * **Topics**: This lecture looks into the consequences of the application order of `StateT` and `ExceptT` monad transformers in the interpreter.
-The lecture also shows how to create your own monad transformers -- for that, we show an implementation for `StateT`, `ExceptT`, and `ReaderT`.
+The lecture also shows how to create your own monad transformers &mdash; for that, we show an implementation for `StateT`, `ExceptT`, and `ReaderT`.

 * [Source